vesterheim/vesterheim.github.io/folk-art-school/instructors/hanna--rebecca.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-Rebecca Hanna of Decorah is passionate about many Norwegian folk arts, especially woodworking.
+Rebecca Hanna of Decorah, Iowa, is passionate about many Norwegian folk arts, especially woodworking.
 A graduate of Luther College in elementary education and museum studies, she is a retired elementary teacher.
-Rebecca is a Vesterheim Gold Medalist and was instrumental in the creation of *Vesterheim* magazine, Vol. 3, No. 2, dedicated to woodworking.
+Rebecca is a Vesterheim Gold Medalist and was instrumental in the creation of _Vesterheim_ magazine, Vol. 3, No. 2 dedicated to woodworking.